2025 Solar Incentives Guide for Mount Vernon, IL - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives are typically handled by your state government.
-Once your solar panel system meets the threshold (normally a small amount of energy production), you are eligible to receive SRECs that can then be sold to your utility company or other buyers.
-The money you make from the sale is usually considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives are usually handled at the state level.
+Once your solar system meets a certain threshold (typically a small amount of energy production), you can receive SRECs that can be sold to your utility company or other buyers.
+The money you make is usually considered part of your taxable income.

-• Net Metering: Net metering factors in once your solar panels are up and running.
-If you have a net metering agreement in place with your Mount Vernon utility company, the company will subtract the value of the excess energy your solar system produces from your monthly utility bill.
-In some areas, this is a dollar-for-dollar credit, while in other places you might receive a refund equivalent to a percentage of the value.
+- Net Metering: Net metering factors in once your solar system is up and running.
+If you have a net metering agreement with your Mount Vernon utility company, they will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some locations, this credit is dollar-for-dollar, while in others you may make back a percentage of the value.

 Best Solar Financing